The learner driver’s guide to Irish Traffic Signs

 - letting you know whether you can overtake.

 - warning you about hazards to watch out for.

 Whether driving on an urban street, a motorway or country road, you are guaranteed to encounter dozens of different traffic signs proving vital information about the road ahead.
 Traffic signs on Irish roads come in different…

 The shape of a traffic sign plays an important role in what it means and gives you a specific type of command to follow while driving.
-There are five basic shapes in the traffic signs system.
+There are five basic shapes in the traffic sign system.
 Generally, shapes with smooth curves (circles) convey a friendlier message to road users than shapes with jagged edges and sharp points (octagon and diamond).

 The colour of a traffic sign is an important indicator of the information that it contains.
-Every colour code used on a sign has a specific meaning attached to it and tells the driver what to expect ahead.
+Each colour code used on a sign has a specific meaning attached to it and tells the driver what to expect ahead.
 Traffic signs in Ireland have eight distinctive colours.
 Generally, colours are classified into three groups:

 - Warn colours (red – orange – yellow)

 - Neutral colours (brown – white – grey)